 Private William Hudson

 What a wonderful whining whinnie.
 Near-on every word Hudson utters is pure plutonium.
 I have long admired Bill and he is easily the pick of the bunch alongside a certain someone waiting in the wings.
 For all his incessant whimpering he ends his trail with chest puffed out and trigger finger firmly down.
 My least favorite five-minute segment of Aliens consists of losing Hudson and this next badass in rapid succession.

 Private Jenette Vasquez

 Is it okay to have a crush on Vasquez?
 I’m not entirely convinced what it is that makes her so appealing but there can be no denying that undeniable swagger.
-I yearn for her mortality and safe delivery and, to her eternal credit, she damn near makes it.
+I yearn for her safe delivery and, to her eternal credit, she damn near makes it.
 At least she goes out with a sense of dignity and purpose.
 A little piece of me dies each time she pulls the pin out of her frag in the air vent and I would much rather she stuffs the grenade into Gorman’s bandage and scuttles off to fight another day.

 Private Mark Drake

 You have to feel bad for Drake as he so nearly makes it out of the initial skirmish.
 However, on evac, his smart-gunning comes to an abrupt end as he catches the wayward spray of alien jizz that ironically results from his best buddy’s slaying prowess.
 Great frame, cool demeanor.
 It should’ve been Gorman.

 What a shitbag.
 Reiser takes a break from his TV commitments and is perfectly cast as the misguided and out-of-his-depth corporate slime.
 Ulterior motives ultimately lead him to suitably whimpering closure as he simply doesn’t possess the tools once that door slides open.
 I hope it fucking hurt you cretin.
 By the way, love your work Paul.

 Private Ricco Frost